 As your bunion grows in size, you might also experience a sensation of numbness or have trouble putting weight on your affected foot.

-To diagnose bunions, the team at Diablo Podiatry asks about your symptoms and physically examines your foot.
+To diagnose bunions, the team at Diablo Podiatry and Bay Vascular asks about your symptoms and physically examines your foot.
 Since bunions cause a visible bony growth, they’re easy to detect with a simple visual exam.

-At Diablo Podiatry, the team uses conservative, minimally invasive treatments to manage bunions and their symptoms whenever possible.
+At Diablo Podiatry and Bay Vascular, the team uses conservative, minimally invasive treatments to manage bunions and their symptoms whenever possible.
 Depending on your needs, they might recommend:

 Sometimes, conservative treatments aren’t enough to relieve bunion pain.
-If your symptoms get worse, your Diablo Podiatry provider might recommend minimally invasive bunion surgery.
+If your symptoms get worse, your Diablo Podiatry and Bay Vascular provider might recommend minimally invasive bunion surgery.

 During minimally invasive bunion surgery, your provider makes small incisions near the bunion, removes the damaged tissue, and realigns the bones in your toe.